-- Demonstrate an adequate concept of the criminal justice system, its major sub-systems, and its relation to each government level - Demonstrate an understanding of the theories that define deviance and have affected the laws and policies aimed at its control - Show an understanding of the problems facing the criminal justice system, an awareness of individual rights, and an understanding of the U.S. Constitutional provisions applicable to the criminal justice system - Show an understanding of the proper procedures for criminal investigation and the subsequent actions necessary for court proceedings - Demonstrate knowledge concerning the collection of crime data and research in the criminal justice area, exhibiting written and oral skills in analysis and synthesis as a result of this research - Exhibit an understanding of the American philosophies of punishment within the social structure - Demonstrate a sense of professionalism and an awareness of self-commitment and ethical values
+- Demonstrate an adequate concept of the criminal justice system, its major sub-systems, and its relation to each government level - Demonstrate an understanding of the theories that define deviance and have affected the laws and policies aimed at its control - Show an understanding of the problems facing the criminal justice system, an awareness of individual rights, and an understanding of the U.S. Constitutional provisions applicable to the criminal justice system - Show an understanding of the proper procedures for criminal investigation and the subsequent actions necessary for court proceedings - Demonstrate knowledge concerning the collection of crime data and research in the criminal justice area, exhibiting written and oral skills in analysis and synthesis as a result of this research - Exhibit an understanding of the American philosophies of punishment within the social structure

-Major requirements: CJ 100, CJ 115, CJ 220, CJ 300, CJ 305 OR CJ 307, CJ 330, CJ 410, CJ 440, CJ 485, SC 316, SC 320, plus 15 credit hours CJ/SC electives.
-(Total 48 hours.)
+Major requirements: CJ 100, CJ 115, CJ 220, CJ 300, CJ 305 OR CJ 307, CJ 330, CJ 410, CJ 440, CJ 485, SC 316, SC 320, MA 200 plus 15 credit hours CJ/SC electives.
+(Total 51 hours.)